StockNews.com Begins Coverage on OptimumBank (NASDAQ:OPHC)

-StockNews.com began coverage on shares of OptimumBank (NASDAQ:OPHC – Get Rating) in a research report report published on Wednesday.
-The firm issued a hold rating on the bank’s stock.
+StockNews.com assumed coverage on shares of OptimumBank (NASDAQ:OPHC – Get Rating) in a research note issued to investors on Thursday morning.
+The brokerage issued a hold rating on the bank’s stock.

 OptimumBank Holdings, Inc is a bank holding company for OptimumBank, which offers a variety of community banking services to individual and corporate customers through OptimumBank.
 Its services include savings, deposits, checking, cash management services, business checking, online banking, and ATM networks.